 We encourage you to explore all information regarding services of the UNH Police Department such as campus advisories and alerts, crime statistics, crime prevention, victim/witness advocacy, personal safety, escort service, and how to report an emergency situation or other calls for service.
 To stay up to date on all safety items, check out RAVE Guardian and uSafeUS.

 The New Hampshire Seacoast is full of gems—we have both mountains and beach, and a string of towns each with their own vibe.
 Whether you’re looking for a great cup of coffee, running trails, where to see live music, or a place to grab a beer after class, we’ve got you covered.
 Check out this guide to get started exploring all that the Seacoast has to offer!

 The Graduate School proudly promotes a holistic vision of professional development for our students and postdocs that is tied directly to mental, physical, and social health.
 We believe that each individual's path to success lies in a healthy work-life balance and a strong sense of community.
 Looking for opportunities to learn from experienced professionals?
 Want to speak with a counselor?
 Interested in diversity, equity & inclusion initiatives?
-Visit our Professional Development and Student Success Webpage to find information about many more of the resources available to you.
+Visit our Career, Professional, and Community Development webpages to find information about many more of the resources available to you.